Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 ### Converting to Long type

 Use the routine `_.avector.toLong()` to convert the adapter to the `Long` type.
-The routine `toLong` returns the original behind the adapter, if it possible, otherwise creates a new container of the same type as the original that filled by the content of vector.
+The routine `toLong` returns the original behind the adapter, if it's possible, otherwise creates a new container of the same type as the original that filled by the content of vector.

 ```js